Derived deformation theory of algebraic structures: Derived formal groups of algebraic structures and associated formal moduli problems

 \subsection{Generalities on derived formal groups}

 First, let us remark that the category of formal moduli problems is pointed.
-In fact, the whole sub$\infty$-category of $SPsh((dgArt_{\mathbb{K}}^{aug})^{op})$ consisting of those $\infty$-functors $F$ from augmented dg Artinian algebras to simplicial sets such that $F(\mathbb{K})$ is contractible is pointed.
-We will denote it $SPsh^{pt}((dgArt_{\mathbb{K}}^{aug})^{op})$.
-To see that it is pointed, let us first note $pt$ the $\infty$-functor sending any augmented Artinian cdga to the simplicial set generated by a single vertex.
+In fact, we have : \begin{lem} Let $SPsh^{pt}((dgArt_{\mathbb{K}}^{aug})^{op})$ be the full sub-$\infty$-category of $SPsh((dgArt_{\mathbb{K}}^{aug})^{op})$ consisting of those $\infty$-functors $F$ from augmented dg Artinian algebras to simplicial sets such that $F(\mathbb{K})$ is contractible.
+This $\infty$-category is pointed. \end{lem} \begin{proof} Let us first note $pt$ the $\infty$-functor sending any augmented Artinian cdga to the simplicial set generated by a single vertex.
 Now let $R$ and $R'$ be two augmented Artinian cdgas, let us write $\eta_R,\eta_{R'}$ for their respective unit morphisms and $\epsilon_R,\epsilon_{R'}$ their respective augmentations.
 Let $f:R\rightarrow R'$ be a morphism of augmented Artinian cdgas.
 A morphism of augmented Artinian cdgas commutes with units, so the diagram

 commutes as well, hence we get a unique morphism of $\infty$-functors $pt\rightarrow F$.
 A morphism of augmented Artinian cdgas commute with augmentations, so the diagram